 The centre buffers can now be fitted.
+Slide one

-Slide them through the slot in the buffer beam and line up the centre hole of the three with the tapped hole on the bracket.
-Secure with a M3 brass screws.
+through the slot in the buffer beam and line up one of the holes with the tapped hole on the bracket.
+Secure with a M3 brass screw.
 The buffers are set at a centre height of approximately 25mm which is generally the accepted norm.
+If the tender is to be fitted, the rear buffer beam is replaced by a draw bar and drag beam included in the tender kit.